xapple/gefes/README.md

 ## Installing

-No automated installation has been developed for the `gefes` package.
+No automated installation has been developed for the `gefes` package yet.
 Ultimately you will be able to install it by following this procedure:

 ~~~
 To install `gefes` onto your machine, use the python package manager: